Trump says China wants to make a deal on trade, he wants right deal

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday that China has hurt the United States economically but was ready to make a deal on trade and he was open to a fair agreement.

 “We’ve tariffed $250 billion, taxed them, of their product coming into the United States and we have plenty more to go, but they want to make a deal and if we can make the right deal, a deal that’s fair, we’ll do that.
-Otherwise we won’t do it,” Trump said on Twitter.
+Otherwise we won’t do it,” Trump said during a campaign conference call with supporters.

 Reporting by Steve Holland; Writing by Doina Chiacu; Editing by Chizu Nomiyama